Thoko14/proptagon/data/docs/USER_MANUAL.md

-# PropBase User Manual
+# Proptagon User Manual

-## What is PropBase?
+## What is Proptagon?

-PropBase is a comprehensive property investment platform designed to help users discover, analyze, and invest in real estate opportunities across Australia.
+Proptagon is a comprehensive property investment platform designed to help users discover, analyze, and invest in real estate opportunities across Australia.
 The platform combines advanced data analytics, interactive mapping, and intelligent scoring algorithms to provide users with the insights they need to make informed property investment decisions.

 ### Core Platform Features